 Skip to content

-Perfect Forwarding: Preserving Value Categories Exactly
+Perfect Forwarding: Preserving Exact Value Category Propagation

-Starting with a Real Problem
+Starting from a Real Problem

-Suppose we are writing a simple factory function to create std::string objects:
+Say we're writing a simple factory function to create std::string objects:

 cpp